 “My work is both a blend of inspiration and compulsion,” says Luttrell.
 “I find my ideas thrusting me further into a seemingly endless day.
 Those days become further filled with genuine excitement as I see my creations grow in complexity.
 My thoughts can then be brought to those who view my work, leaving words unnecessary in the telling of my stories.”

 Luttrell’s works are in corporate and private collections throughout the United States, Holland, Israel, Australia, Argentina, England, Brazil, China, Japan, Germany, and Republic of Guinea.
-Along with several works on loan for exhibition & for the permanent collection at the US Embassy in Prague, Czech Republic through the Arts in Embassies program.
+Along with several works on loan for exhibition & for the permanent collection at the US Embassy in Prague, Czech Republic through the Art in Embassies program.
 She has participated in solo and group shows & Fine Art Fairs in New York, Miami, Houston & Toronto and was a featured artist at the House and Garden Showhouse in New Jersey's Havemeyer Mansion.
-Kim was the topic of an independent documentary produced by an Australian filmmaker "The Artist & The Painter".
+Kim was the topic of an independent documentary produced by award winning Australian filmmaker Melanie Hogan, "The Artist & The Painter".
 She has received an Adolph & Esther Gottlieb Foundation Grant and an Artist Fellowship Grant and is an Honored Member of the National Association of Professional Women.
 Her work has been added to the permanent archives of the Library and Research Center of the National Museum of Women in the Arts in Washington, DC.
 Kim is represented in New York by Susan Eley Fine Art.
 Her work can be viewed at kimluttrell.com.